Class of 1946

 September 20, 1928 – November 10, 2009

-James was born on September 20, 1928 in Seneca, MO to James Franklin and Geraldine Lankford Mayberry.
-He married Phyllis M. Webster on June 10, 1949 in Stillwater, OK.
+Born on September 20, 1928, in Seneca, MO, he was the son of James Franklin and Geraldine Lankford Mayberry.
+He married Phyllis M. Webster on June 10, 1949, in Stillwater, OK.

 He served his country during WWII with the United States Air Corps, earning the rank of Sergeant with the 33rd Fighter Wing.
 He flew the Berlin Airlift, and was stationed at Bangor, ME.